devayanipowar/DAEN690-Capstone/README.md

   </tr>
 </table>

-A full video of the application is found in [/Documentation/Media/ApplicationVideo.mp4](/Documentation/Media/ApplicationVideo.mp4).
+(/Documentation/Media/ApplicationVideo.mp4).
 The process works by uploading a satellite image of a location before and after a disaster.
 The user will also input the latitude and longitude of the corners of the image and submit this input.
 A computer vision algorithm will run and detect building locations and damage level on a scale from 0-3 (no damage, minor, major, distroyed) for each pixel in the images.
 These pixel values will then be utilized to plot damage costs according to the United States National Grid in an interactive application.
 Further details can be found in [/Documentation/](/Documentation/).

-Application is currently hosted here: <http://test-env.eba-6qua3x4j.us-east-1.elasticbeanstalk.com/>

 ## Xview2 Large-Scale Visualization

 This is a large scale visualization of a single disaster in the Xview2 dataset.
 A centroid based approach is taken instead of a pixel based financial model for computational purposes.

-An interaction version is currently hosted here: https://ermlickw.github.io/
 <div style="text-align:center">
 <img alt="Large Scale Visualization" src="Documentation/Media/BokehPlot.gif" width="500" height="500"/>
 </div>